DeLucca7/Snake-Game_Javascript/README.md

 # Snake-Game_Javascript 🐍
-The traditional Snake Game using Javascript.

-The traditional Snake Game using Javascript.
+_The traditional Snake Game using Javascript._

 The only rule is: